Skip to content

 If you have Security rules configured to block bot activity, you can add a rule to allowlist the crawler bot.

-1. In the Cloudflare dashboard, go to the Security rules page of your account and domain.
+1. In the Cloudflare dashboard, go to the Security rules page.

 Go to Security rules